 - Terraria had small red rings that slowly regenerate your HP at a point a second that stacked with one another, and was one of the only ways to regenerate your health without consuming an item, dying, or using a nurse.
 However as of a recent (as in not many updates ago) now has health that slowly regenerates after not taking any hits for so long, and gradually increases to about 3-4 HP points a second, and the bands of regeneration are somewhat obsolete, but still in the game and used by some for that little extra boost.

 - Many mods for the X-Universe series (which normally uses Regenerating Shields, Static Health) allow ships to regenerate their hull on the fly.
 One mod makes Boron ships capable of autonomous regeneration, another allows you to put your marines (normally used for boarding) to work mending the hull.
 Xtended has the R6 ship system, which can enable automatic repairs on corvettes and capital ships, at the cost of draining your credits while repairs are in progress.

 - Discussed in Cracked:

-- Dungeons & Dragons fourth edition introduced 'healing surges' which followed the spirit of this trope.
-Unlike previous editions where player's were dependent on finding healing potions or having someone play a Cleric, players could instead while out of combat take a short rest to regain a certain number of lost hit points for a limited amount of times each day.
+- Dungeons & Dragons fourth edition introduced "healing surges" which follow the spirit of this trope.
+Unlike previous editions where players were dependent on finding healing potions or having someone play a Cleric, players could instead while out of combat take a short rest to regain a certain number of lost hit points for a limited amount of times each day.
 The Gamma World spin-off took it even further with players automatically regaining their max health as long as they were alive after a combat encounter.